Bringing bioengineering to life

 The new ACMD facilities will open in 2021.

 Embedding tertiary students from different disciplines into the R&D environment

 ACMDs hands-on training model will equip the next generation of tertiary students with the necessary skills and a greater understanding of emerging technologies in medicine.
 This will produce clinicians with an interest in applying outcomes and discoveries to patient treatment, engineers with inight into how their discoveries might be used in clinical applications and scientists who are technically skilled and workplace ready.

 The total funding of $180 million for Stage 1 of the new facility will provide for site demolition, construction and fitout, ensuring a fully-functional building that delivers research benefits and cost savings as quickly as possible and with minimal disruption.

 The ACMD partners have formally indicated their intention to provide one-third ($60 million) of this funding and in 2014, the State government committed to a $60 million contribution.
-The remaining $60 million will be sought from other sources.
+The remaining $60 million will be sought from a combination of other sources.